 - Finally, look through the apps you rarely use or have opened only once.
 Without doubts delete them since you may not need them even in a year or more.

-The simplest way to get rid of all the junk files is to launch a special utility that can easily detect all the junk files.
+The simplest way to eliminate all the junk files is to launch a special utility that can easily detect all the files.
 Unlike with the manual cleaning, it will require you only one click to delete them.

 How to clear temp files on Mac?